Edna Manley: Politics

 The political standings of her husband and children would prove influential to her art as well as impact her life and career in a way she may have never expected.
 Manley was involved politically, not only through the association of her sons and husband, but also through the subject matter she addressed in her work, such as sexuality, culture and feminism.
-Manley's feminism influences were arguably due to her a first-wave feminist sister, Lena, who fought alongside the suffragettes for the right to vote for females.
+Manley's feminism influences were arguably due to her first-wave feminist sister, Lena, who fought alongside the suffragettes for the right to vote for females.
 Though this did not manifest itself in the same way as her sister, she paved a way of her own unique to Jamaica.
 She did not fight outright for new wave feminism, but her excellence, notoriety and dominance in the predominantly male world of visual arts, fought in their way.
 Thoughts around socialism also preoccupied Edna's mind following the years after her marriage.
 As her sons and husband became more a part of the Jamaican political sphere, forming the People's National Party (PNP), Edna also became more preoccupied with Fabian Socialism ideology and avidly supported the party and its socialist democratic ideals.
 Politics was a large and unavoidable part of her life and would go on to be further highlighted in her works dome in the 1960s and 1970s when Jamaica was dealing with great civil and political unrest.

 Later years

-Norman Manley, her husband, died in 1969 leaving her in ruin.
+Norman Manley, her husband, died in 1969, leaving her in ruin.
 She shared that 'after Norman died, the thing that saved me was my art.'
-In 1975 she decided to delve more into painting, giving up sculpting, due to her age and strain it placed on her body.
+In 1975, she decided to delve more into painting, giving up sculpting, due to her age and the strain it placed on her body.
 She maintained her own identity and did not live in the shadow of her famous husband.
-Edna Manley died on 2 February 1987; a few weeks short of her 87th birthday.
+Edna Manley died on 2 February 1987, a few weeks short of her 87th birthday.
 She was an amazing woman in the eyes of many; a woman who carved her path independent of the name of her husband or son and continues to influence and inspire many artists to this day.